snowplow/documentation/docs/collecting-data/code-generation/commands/index.md

 **Options**
  -  `-is, --instructions` Generate event specification instructions.
  -  `-va, --validations` Add runtime validation on events. _Currently available for the Browser tracker_.
+ -  `--disallowDevSchemas` Disallow generation of code using schemas deployed on DEV environment. _Sending events using schemas deployed on DEV, will result in failed events in production pipelines._ (default: false)

 ### `snowtype update`